xbarrelet/tv-backtester/README.md

 ### HOW TO USE
-You need to login in your browser and copy the value of the cookie sessionId in Application.scala.
+You need to login in your browser in TV and copy the value of the cookie sessionId in your environment variables